PatrickSUDO/paihan-markdown-cv/index.md

 **_Software Engineer_**

 - Developed a **Server-Side Ad Insertion** (SSAI) solution with **Python**, **Golang**, **CDN** to seamlessly stitch ads into **HLS**, **DASH** streams from scratch to production.
-This initiative led to generating 1.2 billion ad impressions year to date, with above 80% view rate, handling thousands of requests per second, significantly reducing ad blocking and increasing ad revenue for content-creators.
+This initiative led to generating **1.2 billion ad impressions** year to date, with above 80% view rate, handling thousands of requests per second, significantly reducing ad blocking and increasing ad revenue for content-creators.
 - Orchestrated system observability using **Datadog**, and automated **CI/CD** pipelines with **Terraform** and **Buildkite**.
 Enhanced the infrastructure to support the full software development cycle, from Proof of Concept to production, ensuring high availability and performance.
 - Built a **Go**-based tracking API to provide in-depth metrics including ad impressions and duration.
 Data exported for analysis in **Snowflake** via **Airflow**, contributing to strategic data-driven decisions and further optimization of ad performance.
 - Focused on customer-centric solutions by working closely with the customer support team to resolve issues and increase service uptime.
-Actively participated in on-call duties and employed Agile methodologies to ensure continuous delivery and quality of service, maintaining system robustness and user satisfaction.
+Actively participated in on-call duties to ensure continuous delivery and quality of service, maintaining system robustness and user satisfaction.

 ### **Lunatech**  `May 2021 - May 2022`